datacarpentry/shell-genomics/episodes/06-organization.md

 (Remember to replace the `2017_10_27` with your workshop date.)

 From the `nano` screen, you can use your cursor to navigate, type, and delete any redundant lines.
+Remove any lines of the history that are not relevant by navigating to those lines and using your delete key.
+Also remove the line numbers preceding each command.
+Save your file and close nano.

 :::::::::::::::::::::::::::::::::::::::::  callout